diced/dlauncher/README.md

 Basically a one to one copy of Ulauncher, with a different backend.

 # Installing

-As of now Dlauncher is not available on any distributions.
-You can build it though!
+## Arch Linux
+Dlauncher is available as an AUR package.
+Install the [`dlauncher`](https://aur.archlinux.org/packages/dlauncher) package if you do not want to build.
+Install the [`dlauncher-git`](https://aur.archlinux.org/packages/dlauncher-git) package if you want to build from source.

 ## Building
 ```shell
 git clone https://github.com/diced/dlauncher